Skip to content

 Amass Docs

-OWASP Amass is an open-source, versatile Attack Surface Intelligence platform designed to comprehensively map an organization’s footprint.
+OWASP Amass is an open-source, versatile attack surface intelligence framework designed to comprehensively map an organization’s footprint.
 Built for flexibility and depth, Amass combines advanced data collection, network mapping, and OSINT capabilities to deliver detailed insights into physical and digital assets.

-Amass extends far beyond basic subdomain enumeration, offering a comprehensive, automated approach to information gathering that reveals the full scope of an organization’s infrastructure.
+OWASP Amass extends far beyond basic subdomain enumeration, offering a comprehensive, automated approach to information gathering that reveals the full scope of an entity's physical and digital footprint.

 Open Asset Model (OAM)